 6. Why is the glass important for a drink?

 You can serve the best cocktail in the wrong glass and destroy it.
 Simple as that.
 Imagine doing a Dry Martini in a Highball glass or Cosmopolitan in an Old Fashioned glass.
 The glassware is vital as a presentation but also as a drinking experience.
 As humans, we process most of the information first through our eyes, following by sound, smell and taste.
 When you get served a dish or a cocktail on the wrong plate or glass your eyes send a signal to the brain, and you already start hating what you see.
 Even before you try it, you have a negative expectation.
-So, the glass can make or break your cocktail.
-No matter how good it tastes.

 7. What is your favourite Libbey glass?
 Do you go for sturdy or elegant?